Frequently Asked Questions

 Does vFunction support re-platforming of the Java container/application server?

 It depends on which target platform is required. vFunction mitigates risk and unknown variables by keeping the same Java container for the microservice as a first step (e.g., from WebSphere to WebSphere).
-Since vFunction extracts a lightweight service in terms of the required context, it enables you to migrate to a lighter container such as Apache Tomcat, Spring Boot, Quarkus, and others using its built-in integration with OpenRewrite recipes.
-If the starting platform is Spring, vFunction can automatically generate microservices configured for Spring Boot without Open Rewrite.
+Since vFunction extracts a lightweight service in terms of the required context, it enables you to migrate to a lighter container such as Apache Tomcat, Spring Boot, Quarkus, and others.
+If the starting platform is Spring, vFunction can automatically generate microservices configured for Spring Boot.

 How long does a typical vFunction installation take?